 Who to Expect

-The following schools were represented at Portfolio Day last year:
+The following schools will be represented at Portfolio Day this year:

 Brigham Young University – Provo

 The Masters Academy of Art

 Dixie State College

 Salt Lake Community College